OffensivePython/Nscan/README.md

 Suspending/Resuming a Scan:
 ---------------------------
-If you have a large range of hosts to scan, and your bandwidth can't finish the scan really quick, You suspend a scan and resume it later where it's stopped last time.
+If you have a large range of hosts to scan, and your bandwidth can't finish the scan really quick, You can suspend a scan and resume it later where it's stopped.

 To suspend a running scan, hit [CTRL]+C, Nscan will save where it's paused in 'resume.conf'.
 The resume configuration file looks something like this: